If we have a hard time wrapping our brain around it, how the hell do you think the kids feel… TURN THE TV OFF!!!!

 I’ve worked in pediatrics and dealt with mental health patients for decades.
 WE NEED TO STOP THE MADNESS!!!
 Wake up!
 There is hatred!
 It sucks!
-But, we cannot change it, and we need to know how to protect ourselves from it.
-Not only physically (not going there), but mentally (I’ll go there, that’s my specialty!)!!
+But, we cannot change it, and we need to know how to protect ourselves from it emotionally.

-The list in this article is a repost from 2 previous post, one about natural disasters, and prior to that a post about Sandy Hook (no explanation needed).
+The list in this article is a repost from 2 previous posts; one about natural disasters, and a post about Sandy Hook (no explanation needed).
 The info I share holds true for so many disastrous and tragic situations… PLEASE, PLEASE, PLEASE… PROTECT THE CHILDREN!!!